 - 6.20 The Parish Council commissioned the preparation of design codes by AECOM through the Locality Technical Support programme for Neighbourhood Plans. - 6.21 The Stoke Lacy Design Guidance and Codes document was produced to inform new pocket development proposed in the area.
 It presents a summary of the key characteristics as a 'character assessment' of the Stoke Lacy Neighbourhood Plan Area which make the neighbourhood area a special place to live in and visit.
 This information was then used to inform a specific Design Guide to promote sustainable, representable development and guide best practice across the Neighbourhood Plan Area.
-The document has been used to inform NDP Policies SL4 and SL5.
+The document has been used to inform NDP Policies SL6, SL7, SL8, SL9, SL10 and other policies where relevant.
+The identified Character Area boundaries, CA1 Stoke Lacy Conservation Area and Village, CA2 Stoke Cross and CA3 the Outer Neighbourhood Plan Area refer to local character assessment and are not the same as the settlement boundaries identified on the Policies Maps in the NDP.